stefanpejcinoski/AutoBacklight/Readme.md

 The script was made on a system running Python 3.7, if you don't have it already I recommend that you install Python 3.7 or above.

-The script uses OpenCV to capture images from the webcam and Numpy to process the data, so you need to have them installed
+The script uses OpenCV to capture images from the webcam and Numpy to process the data, so you need to have them installed.

-Run the following commands in Terminal/Command Line after you've installed Python
+Run the following commands in Terminal/Command Line after you've installed Python:

 ```bash
 pip install python-opencv